 - Be sure to check mailing address when completing application envelope.
 The address differs based on where you live.

 - Go to nearest passport acceptance facility to pay and mail.
-The 7,000 acceptance facilities include many Federal, state and probate courts, post offices, some public libraries and a number of county and municipal offices.
+The 7,000 acceptance facilities include many Federal, state and probate courts, post offices, some public libraries and a number of counties and municipal offices.
 There are also 13 regional passport agencies, which serve customers who are traveling within 2 weeks (14 days), or who need foreign visas for travel.
 Appointments are required in such cases.

 - If you already have a passport, you can use it in lieu of a certified birth certificate.